Smart Speakers & Audio

-Sony UBP-X800M2 vs Panasonic DP-UB820: Which 4K Blu-ray Player Wins in 2025?
+Sony UBP-X800M2 vs Panasonic DP-UB820: Which 4K Blu-ray Player Dominates?

 Side-by-side photo of both players with remotes Sony UBP-X800M2 vs Panasonic DP-UB820